 Below are options for managing both managed add-on roles and custom add-on roles:

-Here is a summary of basic user rights for your New Relic account.
+Here is a summary of user permissions.
 Individuals on a parent account automatically have the same level of access for all the child accounts of that parent account.
 However, they won't receive email notifications for alerts or weekly reports for child accounts unless they are explicitly granted permission on those accounts.

 Change the account Owner.

 When the account Owner and Admins add individuals to the account, New Relic automatically sends them an email message.

 Update users' job titles and roles from Account settings in the New Relic UI.

 Create, modify and delete child accounts from Account settings in the New Relic UI.

 You cannot reset passwords for anyone else on the account, even if you are an Owner or Admin.
 Instead, follow standard procedures to request a password reset from New Relic.

 Manage flexible data retention.

 Subscribe and unsubscribe applications to New Relic One